Geographic Distribution and Habitat

 The patas monkey communicates via a number of modalities, including vocal and non-vocal.
 They have a wide repertoire of facial expressions and bodily postures used in a range of settings, including the threatening open-mouth stare and the submissive crouching posture.
 They also produce a number of vocalizations across contexts, including specific alarm calls to warn the troop which predator is approaching, and screams or moans during conflicts.

 Females often display a special combination of locomotion, facial expression, and vocalization, including puffed up cheeks and a half-crouching run, when they are soliciting a male for mating.
 This combination of vocal and gestural communication is common in primates and scientists have yet to fully understand the wide range of gestural communication that many species engage in.

 While there is generally only one resident male per group, extra-group males often enter the group during mating season and succeed in mating with females.
-Infanticide is rare in this species, but males have been documented killing infants that were conceived before their tenure as resident male.
+Infanticide (killing of infants) is rare in this species, but males have been documented killing infants that were conceived before their tenure as resident male.